ViggoLagerstedtEkholm/RSSReader/README.md

 1. Add parallel threading to update all feeds.
 2. Make the UI more stylish.
 3. Add a database.
-4. Fetch the audio for all podcasts so you can also listen to the podcasts.
+4. Add MP3 audio controls.
 5. Add favorites etc...